-Being one of the resilient sectors of all, Travel and Tourism has been outbattling the pandemic drawback fiercely.
-It has not only been one of the primary benefactors of the economic growth of nations all around the globe but has distributed equal work opportunities and employment, making it to be one of the most powerful sectors in every aspect.
+Being one of the resilient sectors of all, Travel and Tourism has fiercely been outbattling the pandemic drawback.
+It has not only been one of the primary benefactors of the economic growth of nations all around the globe.
+Still, it has distributed equal work opportunities and employment, making it to be one of the most powerful sectors in every aspect.

 However, a recent report documented by UNWTO has observed that despite its diversification, the work opportunity has piled up and concentrated mostly in the urban areas, leaving out remote areas again on the brink of darkness, unemployment, and without much recognition.

 Keeping that in mind, this year on World Tourism Day, Celebrated on the 27th of September, UNWTO had endeavored in celebrating rural development as its major celebration theme, urging people around the world to contribute and be an enthusiast in considering tourism as an upholder of rural development.
-Keeping the same essence, UNWTO has brought forth one more recommendation pertaining to equal opportunity and women empowerment as well.
+Keeping the same essence, UNWTO has brought forth one more recommendation on equal opportunity and women empowerment.

 Following the pandemic, it is of utmost importance for essentializing rural growth and development as they have observed those peripheries facing the core of the crisis relentlessly, speaking of which, United Nations Secretary-General Antonio Guterres commented:

 “An opportunity to rethink how tourism interacts with our societies, other economic sectors and our natural resources and ecosystems; to measure and manage it better; to ensure the fairer distribution of its bene?ts and to advance the transition towards a carbon-neutral and more resilient tourism economy.”